Crucified (Army of Lovers song): Chart performance

-"Crucified" became very successful on the charts in Europe and the US, peaking at number-one in Belgium, and number two in Greece and the Netherlands.
-The song remains to date one of the bands biggest hits, entering the top 10 also in Austria (3), Germany (5), Spain (8), Sweden (8) and Switzerland (6) in 1991.
-In the United Kingdom, the single peaked at number 31 on the UK Singles Chart on February 23, 1992, after having reached number 47 the year before.
+"Crucified" peaked at number one in Belgium and number two in Greece and the Netherlands.
+Between 1991 and 1992, the song peaked at number three in Austria, number five in Germany, number six in Switzerland, and number eight in Spain and Sweden.
+In the United Kingdom, the single peaked at number 31 on the UK Singles Chart on 23 February 1992, after having reached number 47 the year before.
 On the Eurochart Hot 100, "Crucified" peaked at number 14 in March 1992.
-Outside Europe, it enjoyed success in the US, peaking at number six on both the Billboard Dance Club Songs chart and the Billboard Dance/Electronic Singles Sales chart.

-In 2014, the single again charted in the US, reaching number 18 and 45 on the Billboard Dance Club Songs chart and the Billboard Dance/Electronic Songs chart.
+Outside Europe, the song peaked at number six on both the US Billboard Dance Club Play and Maxi-Singles Sales charts.
+In 2014, the single again charted in the US, reaching number 18 on the Billboard Dance Club Songs chart and number 45 on the Billboard Dance/Electronic Songs chart.